Diar-Aid Side Effects

 Generic Name: loperamide

-Note: This page contains information about the side effects of loperamide.
-Some of the dosage forms included on this document may not apply to the brand name Diar-Aid.
+Note: This document contains side effect information about loperamide.
+Some of the dosage forms listed on this page may not apply to the brand name Diar-Aid.

 For the Consumer